bcgov/wps/api/app/jobs/model_data.md

 | 51 | 48 - 51 |
 | ... | ... - ... |

-For the 06 and 18 hour model runs:
+For the 06 and 18 hour model runs precipitation accumlates in 3 hour intervals:

 | Hour from start | Cumulative precip hours |
 | --------------- | ----------------------- |